New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Y6

-Lem.~\ref{lem:special} guarantees that, if condition (a) holds, then $ae$ may not cross the lower ray bounding $Q_3(b)$.
-This case reduces to one of the cases depicted in Figs.~\ref{fig:Pointd} and~\ref{fig:DeltaCones}, with $e$ playing the role of $c$ and the path passing under $ab$ rather than above.
-Because $ae$ does not cross the lower ray bounding $Q_3(b)$, the special situation depicted in Fig.~\ref{fig:yao6case0} (with $e$ playing the role of $c$) may not occur in this case.
-Similarly, condition (b) from Lem.~\ref{lem:special} reduces to one of the cases depicted in Figs.~\ref{fig:Pointd} and~\ref{fig:DeltaCones}, with the roles of $a$ and $b$ reversed and with $f$ playing the role of $c$; the special situation depicted in Fig.~\ref{fig:yao6case0} (with $bf$ playing the role of $ac$) may not occur in this case.
-Having exhausted all cases, we conclude the proof. $ $ \end{proof}
+Lemma~\ref{lem:special} guarantees that, if condition (a) holds, then $ae$ may not cross the lower ray bounding $Q_3(b)$.
+This case reduces to one of the cases depicted in Figure~\ref{fig:Pointd}, with $e$ playing the role of $c$ and the path passing under $ab$ rather than above.
+Because $ae$ does not cross the lower ray bounding $Q_3(b)$, the special situation depicted in Figure~\ref{fig:yao6case0} (with $e$ playing the role of $c$) may not occur in this case.
+Similarly, condition (b) from Lemma~\ref{lem:special} reduces to one of the cases depicted in Figure~\ref{fig:Pointd}, with the roles of $a$ and $b$ reversed and with $f$ playing the role of $c$; the special situation depicted in Figure~\ref{fig:yao6case0} (with $bf$ playing the role of $ac$) may not occur in this case.
+Having exhausted all cases, we conclude the proof. \end{proof}

 Next we establish a lower bound on the spanning ratio of $Y_6$.